 - African Elephant

-Asian elephant can be found in the forests of India and Southeast Asia and it is slightly smaller than African elephant, with smaller, rounded ears.
+Asian elephant can be found in the forests of India and Southeast Asia, and it is slightly smaller than the African elephant, with smaller, rounded ears.

-Large number of Asian male elephants are tuskless which can be a symptom of intense ivory hunting in the past.
+A large number of Asian male elephants are tuskless, which can be a symptom of intense ivory hunting in the past.

-African elephant is the world's largest land animal and it can be found in savannas, forests and woodlands in many parts of African continent.
+The African elephant is the world's largest land animal, and it can be found in savannas, forests, and woodlands in many parts of the African continent.